mathandley/fitplot/README.md

 The script also makes use of a single temporary file, which can be named anything you like so long as it's accessible.
-The temporary file is used when copying/sorting/making sense of the questionable csv formatting from FitBit.
-Change the filepath by amending this variable:
+The temporary file is used when copying/sorting/making sense of the questionable csv formatting offered by FitBit.
+Change the filepath if you wish by amending the following variable:

 ```bash
 11: tmpFP="./fitplot.tmp"
 ```

-# Misc.
+# Safety checks/validation
-- The csv file passed as an argument is deleted when the script is run.
-- It doesn't matter if you run fitplot on the same data twice, the year-to-date file doesn't store duplicates.
-- It has *minimal* safety checking, so if you run fitplot on a csv file, make sure it's a valid *Activities* report exported from the FitBit Dashboard.
-Don't run it on a Body/Foods/Sleep report by accident like I did, because the output is weird.
+The script has practically no safety checking, so if you run fitplot on a csv file, make sure it's a valid *Activities* report exported from the FitBit Dashboard. *Don't* run it on a Body/Foods/Sleep report by accident like I did, because the output is weird and you'll mess up the year-to-date csv file.
+If you have accidentally run fitplot on the wrong csv file, you get *one* chance to restore your previous data from the `.csv.old` file it creates in the output directory (i.e., the working directory if you've not modified the script).

+# Miscellaneous
+- The script will delete the input csv file when it is executed.
+- It doesn't matter if you run fitplot on the same data twice, the year-to-date file doesn't store duplicate entries.

 # Linux/Unix users
-I hope it's largely compatible.
-I assume some of it won't be?
+I hope it's largely compatible, but I assume some of it won't be.

 # Windows users
-??
+Hopefully someone else can turn this into a Window's executable.

 # Questions/reviews
-Nice comments to martin.handley@nottingham.ac.uk please :)
+Feedback to martin.handley@nottingham.ac.uk :)

+# Disclaimer
+Don't blame me for anything, especially if you're peeved at the shape of the graphs :D.

+DISCLAIMER OF WARRANTY

+The Software is provided "AS IS" and "WITH ALL FAULTS," without warranty of any kind, including without limitation the warranties of merchantability, fitness for a particular purpose and non-infringement.
+The Licensor makes no warranty that the Software is free of defects or is suitable for any particular purpose.
+In no event shall the Licensor be responsible for loss or damages arising from the installation or use of the Software, including but not limited to any indirect, punitive, special, incidental or consequential damages of any character including, without limitation, damages for loss of goodwill, work stoppage, computer failure or malfunction, or any and all other commercial damages or losses.
+The entire risk as to the quality and performance of the Software is borne by you.
+Should the Software prove defective, you and not the Licensor assume the entire cost of any service and repair.